Aliasing (computing)

 In computing, aliasing describes a situation in which a data location in memory can be accessed through different symbolic names in the program.
 Thus, modifying the data through one name implicitly modifies the values associated with all aliased names, which may not be expected by the programmer.
 As a result, aliasing makes it particularly difficult to understand, analyze and optimize programs.
 Aliasing analysers intend to make and compute useful information for understanding aliasing in programs.

-Examples

-Buffer overflow

-For example, most implementations of the C programming language do not perform array bounds checking.
-One can then exploit the implementation of the programming language by the compiler and the computer architecture's assembly language conventions, to achieve aliasing effects by writing outside of the array (a type of buffer overflow).
-This invokes undefined behaviour according to the C language specification; however many implementations of C will show the aliasing effects described here.